bsd/bsd-custom-donate-jekyll/README.md

 Simply create a markdown file in _posts with the YYYY-MM-DD-unique-name format.
 Copy over the default config file, then go through and set all the options.
 In the future, we'll automate this for you.
 If you've created a valid config file, your jekyll server should list your page and you should see it in the _sites directory as well as in the list on http://localhost:4000

 If you've not changed any of the default options, it won't have any styles, of course (but all the js should work!).
-Pulling those from a site and getting them into the test jekyll environment isn't hard (takes me about 10 minutes max).
+Pulling core styles from a client site and getting them into the test jekyll environment isn't hard (usually takes me about 10-20 minutes max).
+You'll then simply create a new custom donate styleset that works with those .
 Check the "Creating new layouts" section for more.

 ##Implementing a new page in practice